Southern Syria clashes (July–September 2025): 19 July

-The Syrian government declared a ceasefire, the Druze leadership and Bedouin tribes approved it.
+The Syrian government declared a ceasefire with approval from both the Druze leadership and Bedouin tribes.

 The Egyptian Al-Qaira channel reported that the exchange of fire in the Suwayda Governorate has not yet ended, and that Bedouin militants have refused to withdraw from the Druze mountain "as long as the Syrian state does not yet hold the reins of power".

 Syrian government forces were deployed in the city of Suwayda and had difficulty implementing a ceasefire.

 Fierce street fighting was documented in the city of Suwayda between Bedouins and Druze.
 AFP, which had teams on the ground, reported that the Bedouin militants had managed to break through the Druze defenses and penetrate the west of the city.
 An AFP correspondent in Suwayda reported seeing dozens of houses and cars set on fire, and gunmen setting shops on fire after looting them.

 Jordan increased its presence along its border with Syria and prevented its Bedouin population from crossing the border.
 At the same time, Jordan did not respond to calls from Druze in Israel and Syria to open a humanitarian corridor on its border with Syria on the grounds of unwillingness to cooperate with unofficial elements in Syria, according to a senior Jordanian official.

 The Syrian Observatory for Human Rights (SOHR) said that tribal fighters withdrew from Suwayda city after Druze fighters launched a large-scale attack.

 Syrian Interior Ministry spokesman announced that evening after the deployment of security forces in the northern and western areas of Suwayda Governorate, the city of Suwayda was evacuated of all Bedouin tribal fighters and clashes within the city's neighborhoods ceased.

 Various Druze from Israel stated their intention of crossing the border to participate if the fighting continued.

 The UN estimated more than 87,000 people have been displaced in Suwayda Governorate since 12 July due the clashes.